Thank you for providing your thoughts on the Draft Nillumbik

 There was limited support to introduce provisions requiring coin mechanisms or wheel locks on shopping trolleys due to the impact this would have on users of shopping trolleys.
 No new provision has been drafted, however the existing provision has been redrafted to include the trolley owner (retailer) as being responsible for dumped trolleys.

-Provisions have been revised in the draft local law at Clause 31.
+Provisions have been revised in the draft local

 Consider a requirement to lock away spray cans and/or stop displaying them at point of sale to assist in the theft of cans and require people to ask for cans.